The Ultimate Guide to Surfing in Carlsbad

 Carlsbad is brimming with great surf shops.
 You can get both pop-out boards in the warehouses and more local service if that’s what you’re after…

-One of the highest-rated surf shops in Carlsbad, Offshore Surf Shop is a couple of steps off the main beach.
+- Offshore Surf Shop – A couple of steps off the main beach.
 They do rentals on everything from foamies to intermediate short boards and are always ready to advise on breaks and whatnot.
 Good place.

 We might use affiliate links in this post.
 Basically, you click em’ and we get a little something from your booking or purchase.
 They help us keep offering more and more in-depth surf guides to awesome places all around the globe.
 So, thanks for that!